Italy national under-16 football team

 The Italy national U-16 football team is the national under-16 football team of Italy and is controlled by the Italian Football Federation.
-The team was known as Italy national under-15 football team prior 2001, to reflect the age limit at the start of season instead of currently end of season.
+The team was known as Italy national under-15 football team prior to 2001, to reflect the age limit at the start of the season instead of the end of the season.

 The Italy under-16 football team is a feeder team of the Italy under-17 team.

-The under-16 team was known as the under-15 team prior to 2001; before 2001, the UEFA European Under-17 Championship was known as UEFA European Under-16 Football Championship (the under-19 Championship was similarly known as the under-18 tournament) due to the name referring to the age limit at the start of a new season.
-Since the 2002 Tournament, the age in the name of the tournament has referred to the age limit at the end of season.
-The current manager is Daniel Zoratto,.
-They play the majority of their home matches at the Stadio Comunale "Filippo Pirani" in Grottammare, Marche.
+The under-16 team was known as the under-15 team prior to 2001.
+Before then, the UEFA European Under-17 Championship was known as UEFA European Under-16 Football Championship (the under-19 Championship was similarly known as the under-18 tournament) due to the name referring to the age limit at the start of a new season.
+The age limit moved from August to January for the 1997–98 tournament.
+Since the 2002 Tournament, the age in the name of the tournament has referred to the age limit at the end of the season.
+The current manager is Daniel Zoratto.
+They play most their home matches at the Stadio Comunale "Filippo Pirani" in Grottammare, Marche.